 [G] Yes.
-In most cases, bikes/components are guaranteed by the bike/component brand themselves.
-So where the consumer buys them from makes no difference to the guarantee.
+In most cases, bikes and components are guaranteed by the bike/component brand themselves.
+So, where the consumer buys them from makes no difference to the length of the guarantee.
 Buying bikes online however can bring with it the headaches we touched on earlier so even more reason to buy local.

 [K] We’ve also produced this kids bike buying checklist for parents to download and print off to take with them to their local bike shop, to ensure they’re asking all the correct questions about the bike before they buy.

 [K] What should parents be looking for when they buy a bike for their Cycle Sprog?

 [G] That’s simple – a Squish bike of course!
 You walked right into that one!!

 Parents are now starting to recognise the benefits of buying a lighter weight, better quality bike.

 They last longer (making hand-me-downs great for younger siblings), they’re easier to use, more fun, and retain their resale value better.
 If parents aren’t 100% sure what they should be looking for, I’d say they should be looking for their local bike shop!

 [K] What do you think the future holds for local bike shops?

 [G] There will always be a place for local bike shops.
 Not only for sales but also servicing.
 I think there’s still a way to go for many, and I’m sure we’ll sadly lose some amazing stores along the way as online retail continues to increase across all industries, but I’d say for those stores who adapt with the times, the future is still very bright.